 They say only in San Francisco for a reason.
 Known for culture, music and diversity, picturesque views throughout the city, San Francisco is an eclectic city to visit.
 This city is “out there.”
 There are a lot of alternative lifestyles here, lots of hippies, and tons of college students.
 Throw in a very liberal bend and you are going to get one of the funkiest and coolest cities in America.

-- Hostel Prices:Dorm rooms cost between $20-$27 and private rooms $50 per night.
+- Hostel Prices:Dorm rooms cost between $20-$27 and private rooms $80 per night for a double room.

 - Budget Hotel Prices: Budget hotels cost between $60-90 USD per night for a double room.
 Use this site for finding cheap hotels in San Francisco.

 - Average Cost of Food: San Francisco offers quite a few budget menus and moderately priced eateries to its visitors.
 Chinese food is very good here, and tends to be less expensive than other choices.

 - Public Transportation Cost: The SFMTA applies to buses, metros, and historic streetcars.
 You can buy an adult pass for $2.
 Or you can but a 1-day pass for $14, 3-day pass for $22, or a 7-day pass for $28.

 - Seek out the free events - Union Square is a prime hot spot where you will find exhibits or various other forms of free entertainment.
 This is also a prime area to see the works of local artists.

 - Use public transportation - It is incredibly expensive to park in San Francisco, and with some of the best public transportation in the country, it’s better to skip getting a car.